dougydougy0723/RE_ART/README.md

 - Who?
 - Everyone can participate in this project.
 - Why?
 - REAL ART is being pushed to the edge now.
-No one focus on it.
+No one focuses on it.
 Perhaps I can stretch people's attention to art by creating **RE_ART**.